zylklab/alfresco-share-online-edition-addon/README.md

-# Online edition with Libreoffice in Alfresco
+# Online edition with Libreoffice in Alfresco Share

-Alfresco Share addon for online edition by Zylk provides webdav links for online edition for Office and MS-Office mimetypes.
+Alfresco Share addon for online edition by Zylk provides webdav links for online edition for LibreOffice/OpenOffice and MS-Office mimetypes.

 ## Releases